 Museum of Islamic Art

 This is also a controversial category, and the answer to what’s best will ultimately be determined by what you’re looking for.
+Should you find yourself short on time, the answer may depend on art vs. narrative.
 But my vote here was an easy one, because I found the collection and curation at the Museum of Islamic Art simply remarkable.
 I hope to get back there someday!